joshcanhelp/josh-to-11/input/symlinked/posts/2009-01-05-josh-can-help-brings-you-2009-technology-resolutions.md

 ---
-title: "Josh Can Help brings you: 2009 Technology Resolutions"
+title: 'Josh Can Help brings you: 2009 Technology Resolutions'
-excerpt: ""
+excerpt: 'I think resolutions are probably a good idea for the most part (lose weight, exercise more, smoke less/no more crack) but, psychologically, they just don’t work.'
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["About JoshCanHelp"]
-featured_img:
 wpid: 479
+tags:
+  - About JoshCanHelp
+featured_img: null
 ---